 Asset-Based Lending and Factoring are two different types of receivables financing.
 The obvious similarity between asset-based lending and factoring is that both provide benefits to businesses by providing capital prior to collection.
 Both options help businesses gain instant access to working capital, and cost very little compared to the costs associated with cash flow problems.
+However, asset based financing can often be confused with other products, so it’s important to understand the distinctions.

 Here are some additional differences that a business should evaluate when considering which method of alternative financing is right for them: